geoschem/GCClassic/docs/source/getting-started/software-requirements.rst

 good choice if your institution lacks an Intel site license, or if you are running GEOS-Chem on the Amazon EC2 cloud environment.

-The GCST has tested with these versions (but others may work as well):
+The GCST has tested :program:`GEOS-Chem Classic` with these versions (but others may work as well):

 - 11.1.0
 - 10.2.0